electrode-io/fynpo/README.md

 # fyn: Flatten Your Node_modules

-`fyn` is a fast node package manager for the [flat node_modules design here].
+`fyn` is a fast node package manager for the [flat node_modules design].

-It installs only one copy of every package and uses symlink/junction to setup the modules dependencies.
+It installs only one copy of every package and uses symlink/junction to setup the module dependencies.

-With [flat-module], it offers enhanced support for a much better local module development workflow than `npm link`.
+[Flat-module] offers a better local module development workflow than `npm link`.

 ![fyn demo][fyn-demo-gif]

 # Features

-* Only a single copy of every package installed.
+* A single copy of installed packages.
-* Dependencies information retained and checked at runtime. (with [flat-module])
+* Dependencies retained and checked at runtime. (with [flat-module])
-* Your application will not silently load bad dependencies. (with [flat-module])
+* Will not silently load bad dependencies. (with [flat-module])
 * Better local development workflow than `npm link`. (with [flat-module])
-* Always deterministic node_modules installation.
+* Always deterministic node_modules installation, irrelevant of order.
 * Super fast performance. (faster than npm@5 and yarn, and even pnpm in some cases)
-* Clean and flexible depencies locking.
+* Clean and flexible dependency locking.
-* Generate super detailed stats of your dependencies.
+* Detailed stats of your dependencies.
-* Incremental install - add and remove any dep and get a deterministic install.
+* Incremental install - add and remove dependencies in a deterministic fashion.
 * Proper handling of `optionalDependencies`.

 # Overview

-## Packages Resolution and Layout
+## Package Resolution and Layout

 The top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
-Those with multiple versions will have the extra versions installed under a directory `__fv_` and setup through symlinks or [flat-module].
+Modules with multiple versions will be installed under a directory `__fv_`, and linked through symlinks or [flat-module].

-`fyn` installs a `node_modules` that's much easier to view and smaller in size.
-You can easily see the extra versions all packages have with the Unix bash command `ls node_modules/*/__fv_`.
+`fyn`'s `node_modules` layout is much easier to view and smaller in size.
+You can easily see all versions of a packages with the Unix bash command `ls node_modules/*/__fv_`.

-`fyn` has an asynchrounous and concurrent dependencies resolving engine that works 100% according to node's nesting design, and is the only one that can properly handle `optionalDependencies`.
+`fyn` has an asynchronous and concurrent dependency resolution engine that is 100% compatible with node's nesting design, and properly handles `optionalDependencies`.

 ## Better `npm link` workflow

-With [flat-module], `fyn` unlocks more features that enable a much better workflow than `npm link`.
-Packages from local file system are subjected to the same dependencies resolution logic as if they came from the npm registry, and symlinked into your `node_modules` that can be used with [flat-module].
+With [flat-module], `fyn` offers a better workflow than `npm link`.
+Local packages are subjected to the same dependency resolution logic as those from the npm registry.

 See [using flat-module](#using-flat-module) if you are interested in trying it out.